 Coppin State University has undergone a significant campus improvement and the Physical Education Complex, Facilities Management/Public Safety Building (PEC/FMPS) was designed to be a major catalyst for this change.

-The historically black college has been a beacon of higher academics in West Baltimore since its inception in 1900, but by the mid-2000s campus facilities were not accurately reflecting the institution’s commitment to excellence.
-The urban campus had been awaiting real, tangible change for years and finally the Maryland Stadium Authority contracted Hord Coplan Macht in association with Sasaki Associates to design Coppin a sleek, multi-faceted Physical Education Center.
+The historically Black college has been a beacon of higher academics in West Baltimore since its inception in 1900, but by the mid-2000s campus facilities were not accurately reflecting the institution’s commitment to excellence.
+The urban campus had been awaiting real, tangible change for years and finally the Maryland Stadium Authority contracted HCM, in association with Sasaki Associates, to design Coppin a sleek, multi-faceted Physical Education Center.
 The two-year design process was a referendum of what a sports and entertainment facility could be for a college campus and a community.